bitplane/example-python-project/README.md

 The config also provides recommendations for extensions, which you'll be prompted to install when you open the project for the first time.

+I could (and sometimes do) go one step further and use devcontainers, but at time of writing it's still a bit fiddly to get set up.

 ### Package layout

 Under the `example_package` dir there's a `pyproject.toml` that defines the